surnan/surnan/README.md

 # Hello, I'm Suresh Nandlall! 👋

 ## About Me
-I currently work in IT Desktop Support at NYU and am on my way to becoming a professional Web Developer.
+Currently working IT Support at New York University Medical Center and aspiring professional developer.
 I have a strong passion for building efficient and scalable web applications and excel at automating and optimizing workflows.

 🎲 Fun fact: I have never lost a fight against a grizzly bear